Non-solvable torsion-free virtually solvable groups: the relevant minimal perfect groups

 However we still need to consider extensions of such groups by solvable normal subgroups.
-We shall simplify our task by using the findings of Lutowski and Szczep\'anski, who show that the minimal perfect groups with irreducible embeddings in $GL(n,\mathbb{Q})$ (for $n\leq10$) are: $A_5$, $PSL(2,7)$, $SL(2,8)$, the universal central extensions $SL(2,5)$ and $SL(2,7)$, and $L_3(2)N2^3$, the non-split extension of $PSL(2,7)$ by $\mathbb{F}_2^3$ \cite{LuS}.
+We shall simplify our task by using the work of Lutowski and Szczep\'anski, who show that the minimal perfect groups with irreducible embeddings in $GL(n,\mathbb{Q})$ (for some $n\leq10$) are: $A_5$, $PSL(2,7)$, $SL(2,8)$, the central extensions $SL(2,5)$ and $SL(2,7)$, and $L_3(2)N2^3$, the non-split extension of $PSL(2,7)$ by $C_2^3$ \cite{LuS}.

 If $H$ is simple then all non-trivial representations are faithful.
 We shall label the non-trivial $\mathbb{Q}$-irreducible $\mathbb{Q}$-rational characters of the groups of most interest to us by their degree.
 We shall also use the same symbols to denote the associated $\mathbb{Q}[H]$-modules.
+(See \cite{HP}.)

 $A_5$ has three: $\rho_4,\rho_5,\rho_6$.

 $PSL(2,7)$ has four: $\tau_{6a},\tau_{6b},\tau_7,\tau_8$.

 $SL(2,8)$ also has four: $\psi_7,\psi_8,\psi_{21},\psi_{27}$.\\ The other three groups are not simple, but have faithful representations in dimensions 7 or 8.